jocosocial/twitarr/rest_documentation.md

 * ISO_8601_DATETIME - ISO 8601 date/time
 * epoch - unix epoch in milliseconds
 * id_string - a string for the id
 * username_string - user's username.
-All lowercase word characters of atleast 3, with the posibility of '-'s and '&'s
+All lowercase word characters plus '-' and '&', at least 3 characters

+## Error Type Definitions
+* status_code_only
+  * HTTP status code with a blank response
+* status_code_with_message
+  * HTTP status code with JSON: a single error message { "status": "error", "error": "message" }
+* status_code_with_error_list
+  * HTTP status code with JSON: a list of error messages { "status": "error", "errors": [ "message1", ...] }
+* status_code_with_parameter_messages
+  * HTTP status code with JSON: a list of error messages associated to a parameter {
+    "status": "error",
+    "errors": {
+        "parameter_name": [
+            "message1", ...
+        ], ...
+    }
+  }

 ## Seamail information